-That evening’s episode showed a re-enactment of a homicide which had taken place in the shires.
+That evening’s episode included a re-enactment of a homicide which had taken place in the shires.
 Like all re-enactments, the viewers were first introduced to the characters and setting to make its treatment of the crime less clinical and more personal.
 The victim in question was an elderly farmer.
-His last day on Earth portrayed him as a hard-working, decent sort who was fair in his dealings with others.
+His last day on earth portrayed him as a hard-working, decent sort who was fair in his dealings with others.
 The narrator set the scene:

 “Vermin,” Ed told Gizmo, who hung on his every word although deaf as a post.

 After a long day’s work, John Brown drove his tractor into an outbuilding and locked it shut.
 He then checked on his cows and hens a final time before heading into the farmhouse.

 “Cows and chickens make okay intruder alarms but he should have had a few geese as well.
 They’re the best,” Ed informed me.

 “They’re skittish.
 Geese’ll wake the dead.”

 “They haven’t mentioned his family so I’m guessing he might be a widower,” I ventured.

 “They didn’t say.
 But where are the sons?”

 “It’s the best life for a person,” Ed was staring ahead at nothing in particular.
 “Fresh air, proper food, hard work…”